thanasipk/uoft-api/README.md

-# UofT Course Data API
-A Node.js module for interacting with the University of Toronto's course listings.
+A Node.js module for retrieving data from the University of Toronto's course listings.

 ##### Disclaimer
 Please be aware that this module relies on web scrapers to retrieve the data from the University of Toronto course listings.
 I cannot control how you incorporate this module into your project, and so by using this module you agree that the developer(s) of this module are in no way responsible for any consequences that may (or may not) result because of your use of this module.